MicrosoftDocs/fabric-docs/docs/data-engineering/environment-manage-compute.md

 Workspace admins can enable or disable compute customizations using the **Customize compute configurations for items** switch in the Pool tab within Data Engineering/Science section of the Microsoft Fabric Workspace settings.

-Workspace admins can delegate the members, contributors to change the default session level compute configurations in Fabric Environment by enabling this setting.
+Workspace admins can delegate the members, contributors to change the default session level compute configurations in Fabric environment by enabling this setting.

 :::image type="content" source="media\environment-introduction\customize-compute-items.png" alt-text="Screenshot of showing item level compute customization option in workspace settings.":::

 If the workspace admin disabled this option in the workspace settings, the compute section of the environment becomes disabled and the compute configurations of the default pool for the workspace is used for running your spark jobs.

-## Customizing session level compute properties in Environment
+## Customizing session level compute properties in environment

 As a user, you could select the pool for the environment from the list of pools (Default Starter Pool and Custom Pools created by the Fabric workspace admin) available in the Fabric workspace.